-Download the provisional programme for online classes.
+Download the draft programme for online and in-person language classes.

 Register here